 Among coffeehouses, Flagstaff has plenty of inviting options, with gay-popular Macy's European Coffeehouse and Bakery (14 S. Beaver St., 928-774-2243) especially worth checking out for its rich espresso and coffee drinks, plus big salads, sandwiches, and tasty baked goods.
 Macy's is a real force in the arts community, presenting poetry readings and live music - this eco-friendly café that brews fair-trade coffee is open daily from early morning until 8 pm.

 Flagstaff, like many college towns, has plenty of affordable delis and cafes, ethnic restaurants, and similar hangouts - just stroll around downtown, and you'll see lots of options.
 But in recent years, this increasingly hip town in the northern Arizona mountains has developed a crop of seriously outstanding restaurants.
-Several hot spots vie for top acclaim among discerning diners, with Tinderbox Kitchen and Annex (34 S. San Francisco St., 928-226-8400) arguably the best of the bunch - this sleek, warmly furnished bistro could hold its own in any big city, both in terms of its sophisticated cocktails list and its first-rate, regional American cuisine and artisan charcuterie menu.
+Several hot spots vie for top acclaim among discerning diners, with Tinderbox Kitchen, Annex Cocktail Lounge, and sister restaurant, the Tourist Home All Day Cafe (34 S. San Francisco St., 928-226-8400) arguably being some of the best of the bunch - Tinderbox specifically, is sleek, warmly furnished bistro could hold its own in any big city, both in terms of its sophisticated cocktails list and its first-rate, regional American cuisine and artisan charcuterie menu.

 Other notable eateries in town include romantic Josephine's (503 N. Humphrey St., 928-779-3400), a contemporary bistro set in a beautifully restored Arts and Crafts bungalow with lovely indoor and outdoor seating (especially nice for brunch); Brix Restaurant & Wine Bar (413 N. San Francisco St., 928-213-1021), which works closely with ranches and farms around the state to create a seasonal menu of superb mod American fare (wild boar chops with chimichurri and fig compote, heirloom beet salad with local chevre and black-truffle vinaigrette); and eclectic Mountain Oasis (11 E.